-Horizontal Flight in Gliders
+8.1.4 Horizontal Flight in Gliders

 In Glider flights, the lines marking the entry into and exit from a maneuver can be at any "reasonable" angle and need not be the same.
 "Reasonable" means an attitude angle that is appropriate for the forthcoming maneuver and does not violate the basic form of the figure.
-For example, if a pilot is about to fly a loop which requires only a moderate velocity - and then a Hammerhead with a quarter-roll on the up line which requires a high velocity - you can expect to see a much flatter attitude on the line marking the entry than on the line marking the exit for the loop.
+For example, if a pilot is about to fly a loop, which requires only a moderate velocity - followed by a Hammerhead with a quarter-roll on the up line, which requires a high velocity - you can expect to see a much steeper attitude on the line marking the loop's exit than on the line marking the entry to the loop.
 The usual criterion of constancy still applies.

-Furthermore, level attitude figures, such as horizontal rolls and turns, may be flown at a constant, reasonable angle to the horizon.
+Furthermore, figures which should be flown at a constant altitude in power aerobatics, such as horizontal rolls and turns, may be flown by the gliders at a constant, reasonable angle to the horizon.
 If the angle changes during the figure, however, a deduction will be applied.
 For example, if a 360 degree rolling turn is entered and flown with a constant 10 degree descent, no deduction would be made.
 If the angle changed to 15 degrees during some portion of the turn, however, a one (1) point deduction would be applied.